ToshioCP/Gtk4-tutorial/src/sec25.src.md

 }
 ~~~

-- `yylex` is shared by parser implementation file and scanner file.
+- `yylex` is shared by the parser implementation file and scanner file.
 - `yyparse` and `run` is called by `run_cb` in `turtleapplication.c`.
 - `node_t` is the type of the semantic value of nterms.
 The header file defines `YYSTYPE`, which is the semantic value type, with all the token and nterm value types.